FabianBravoA/materialchiplist/README.md

-# materialchiplist
+# Android Material Design Chip List
-Material design filter chips, can be used for anything, they're not tied to contacts or mails.
+Material design chips, just like the Gmail contacts one, but with a more general aproach.